Graded Lie algebras of maximal class of type $p$: A characterization of the constituent lengths

-\begin{proof} Note that the desired conclusion amounts to $(L^2)^r=L_{(\ell+\ell_2+\cdots+\ell_r+1)}$ for all $r$, including $1$.
+\begin{proof} Because the Lie powers of $L^2=L_{(n+1)}$ are ideals of $L$, and because $L$ has precisely one ideal of each codimension exceeding $1$, the desired conclusion is equivalent to $(L^2)^{r+1}=L_{(\ell+\ell_2+\cdots+\ell_r+1)}$ for $r\ge 1$.
 While the constituents are defined by the adjoint action of $e_n$, the Lie powers $(L^2)^r$ are essentially determined by the adjoint action of $e_{n+1}$ on $L^2$, hence we need to analyze that.
 Because